casanova-lab/NHC/README.md

 - The initial output gene clusters are then iteratively merged, if one is a superset/subset of another, or the two most-overlapping clusters sharing over 50% (default) genes, thereby generating gene clusters that are more distinct from each other.

-- Determine the statistical significance of each gene cluster in cases versus controls by principle components (PC) adjusted cluster-level enrichment. *(this step will be skipped, if users run case_only)*
+- Determine the statistical significance of each gene cluster in cases versus controls by principal components (PC) adjusted cluster-level enrichment. *(this step will be skipped, if users run case_only)*

 - Enrichment on pathways (187 KEGG and 1,533 REACTOME pathways) and gene ontologies (GO) (8,992 biological process (BP) and 2,812 molecular function (MF)).
 We use p-value 1e-5 as the significance cutoff.